Rahul-2045/BIKE-SHARING-DEMAND-PRDICTION/README.md

 # BIKE-SHARING-DEMAND-PRDICTION
-BIKE SHARING DEMAND PRDICTION

-CAPSTONE - 2 Seoul Bike Sharing Demand
-Prediction
+# Prediction

 So the first project is of regression in which we have to predict the number of bikes that can be rented per hour by the company.

-•	Business use case, Business impact
+# 	Business use case, Business impact

-Problem Description-

 Currently, Rental bikes are introduced in many urban cities for the enhancement of mobility comfort.
 It is important to make the rental bike available and accessible to the public at the right time as it reduces waiting time.
 Eventually, providing the city with a stable supply of rental bikes becomes a major concern.
 The crucial part is the prediction of the bike count required at each hour for the stable supply of rental bikes.